SolidSpace/modern-events/README.md

 ## Modern Events Webpart
-The Legendary FullCalendar (https://fullcalendar.io) integrated into a SPFX Webpart to polish your classic calendar list.

-This SPFX Solution can be used as an modern presentation of the classic SharePointClassic Calendar List.
-Watch the Screenshots in the Wiki section.
+This SharePoint Webpart Project brings you the legendary JS FullCalendar (https://fullcalendar.io) implemented into a SPFX Webpart.
+It displays your good old SharePoint Calendar List in Modern UI Style.

 **Please note**